SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/SetContact.md

 # SetContact(NSContact contact)

-Contact this session is connected to - could be empty if we don't know exactly.
+Contact this session is connected to* could be empty if we don't know exactly.

 **Parameter:**
- - **contact** NSContact
+* **contact** NSContact

 ```crmscript
 NSChatSessionEntity thing;